sorgerlab/indra/doc/tutorials/html_curation.rst

 Curation Best Practices
 -----------------------
-- If you spot multiple levels of errors in a statement-evidence text pair, use the most relevant error type in the dropdown menu.
-E.g. if you see both a grounding error and a polarity error, you should pick the grounding error since a statement with a grounding error generally would not exist if you remove one of the agents.
 - Please be consistent in which curator ID you are using.
-Keeping track of who curated what really helps us to faster track down issues with readers or the pre-assembly process that generates statements.
+Keeping track of who curated what really helps us to faster track down issues with readers and the processes that generate statements.
+- If you spot multiple levels of errors in a statement - evidence text pair, use the most relevant error type in the dropdown menu.
+E.g. if you see both a grounding error and a polarity error, you should pick the grounding error since a statement with a grounding error generally would not exist if the grounding was correct.
+- If you still feel like multiple errors are appropriate for the curation, select a new next error from the dropdown menu and make a new submission.